hellozeyu/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 152 through 167 in `lane_detect.py` in the function called `drawOutput`.
+I implemented this step from lines 152 through 167 in `lane_detect.py` in the function called `drawOutput`.
+The car offset is calculated by the function called `findPositionInLane` from lines 212 through 215 in `lane_detect.py`.
 Here is an example of my result on a test image:

 ![alt text](test_images_output/final_output.png)